stmassey84/engineering-doctrine/README.md

 ## TODO:
 1. Add Jest and test cases, wire to GH Actions
-2. Optimize build for more tree shaking & smaller dist file
-3. Adjust the side navbar to have overflow properties for height constrained devices
+2. Optimize build for more tree shaking & smaller dist file ~~3.
+Adjust the side navbar to have overflow properties for height constrained devices~~